 And so, in that light, I disappointed a lot of people perhaps, … left yoga classes I had been teaching and communities I had been cultivating for years.
 Although there was no “naming” what I was doing, I knew I was crossing a threshold of some sort—and I couldn’t go back, nor could I continue on as I had—and so, I gave it all up… or should I say, I gave it all UP (to the ultimate giver), and I simply packed a bag, said my good-byes to those who still cared to listen, and I boarded that plane.

-In the last year, I’ve wandered some and traveled some.
-I’ve led the most profoundly impactful retreat to date with women from across the globe.
-I’ve lived in the poorest, most dangerous places I’ve ever known, and I’ve gone on a walking pilgrimage :: 50+ miles in 10 + hours — with ten thousand others, all offering their lives to the Holy Mother… I’ve walked up a mountain-top and planted myself in a 10x10 square foot area for 8 days and 7 nights, alone, without food or water… praying, listening, and drinking the wind.
+Over these past years, I’ve wandered some and traveled some.
+I’ve searched for home over and over again, until it found me.
+I’ve lived in the poorest, most dangerous places I’ve ever known, and I’ve gone on a walking pilgrimage :: 50+ miles in 10 + hours — with ten thousand others, all offering their lives to the Holy Mother… I’ve walked up a mountain-top and planted myself in a 10×10 square foot area for 8 days and 7 nights, alone, without food or water… praying, listening, and drinking the wind.
 I’ve made decisions that many who know and love me thought “crazy” or “irrational”, and yet… still I walked on.
 I walked on because I knew that I must, even if it meant I go alone.

 I grew apart from those who didn’t want to grow in the same direction as I was g(r)owing, and I strengthened my connection to the few who knew that what I was doing was less choice and more destiny, and a necessary passage of initiation through which I must go.

-If you ask me what I am doing, I must honestly answer that I am not sure, and yet I am sure it is right.
+If you ask me what I am doing on any given day, I can only say, “what must be done”.
 I only know that I don’t have anything to prove and I don’t want to become anything, and that I simply want to un-become and assure myself that if I make it to old and feeble that I look back at my life, having not played it safe but instead having lived deep and bold and taken the necessary risks to make my skin crack, making way for a grand version of my soul.

-I am not sure what I am doing, exactly, and that’s okay.
+I don’t know where I am going, exactly, and that’s okay.
 But I know that I want to feel what it feels like to know that in the marrow of my bones I am stronger THAN I THINK I am… I want to always be brave and wild and willing to stand in my aloneness, if that’s what it takes to keep my life aligned with the heartbeat of nature.

 There will be more, dear Ones.
-But for now, I just wanted to say that I am here, and I am chanting, and practicing, and praying on your behalf, and mine.
-I am paying attention to the signs and how things make me feel, to better prepare me to do whatever is necessary to provide the space for other’s spiritual renovations, and for their acceptance for what is — as it is :: Both / And.
+But for now, I just wanted to say that I am here, and I am chanting, and practicing, and praying during these dark times.
+And I am doing my best to hold the “both / and” every day for all of us.